zanachka/curl-impersonate-lexiforest/docs/README.md

 # curl-impersonate documentation

-curl-impersonate is a curl build that lets you send HTTP requests that look like a browser's. curl-impersonate can impersonate recent versions of Chrome, Edge, Safari & Firefox.
+curl-impersonate is a curl build that lets you send HTTP requests that look like a browser's. curl-impersonate can impersonate recent versions of Chrome, Edge, Safari & Firefox(In progress).

 curl-impersonate can be used either as a command line tool, similar to the regular curl, or as a library that can be integrated instead of the regular libcurl.
 These docs describe the various usage options.